saucelabs/sauce-docs/docs/api-testing/composer/logical-components.md

 </details>

-## Expression Field
+## Using Expressions

-Expressions -- required for all of the above components -- are fields that reference an item in the test scope.
+Expressions &#8212; required for all logical components &#8212; are fields that reference an item in the test scope.
 The item can be a variable or an inner value in a data structure, such as a JSON.
 Most expressions will start with the name of the variable the data is stored in.

-When working with structured data, expression is the path for reaching out a specific element using the Mastiff language.
-Most of the time, it's just "dot notation".
+When working with structured data, expression is the path for reaching out a specific element.
+Most of the time, it's just object dot notation.
 In this example, we will assume the data has been assigned to a variable named `payload`:

 ```json
 "data":{